isaac-gie/ATM-Interface/README.md

-This is an ATM practice project that should work like a real life ATM machine upon completion.
+This is an ATM clone project that should work like a real life ATM machine upon completion.